AndroidPillars/Dart/DartInDetail.md

 | 4 | [Variables](DartInDetail.md#variables) |
 | 5 | [Data Types](DartInDetail.md#data-types) |

+## Need to Know

+- Current Dart Version as on 10 May 2023 -> Dart 3.0

 ## Dart

 - It is a open source and powerful language very similar to Oops.